-According to the Human Rights defenders, such scenarios only serve to widen the rift between the police and members of the public and also reinforces the notion that police are ill equipped to handle a public health emergency and are only interested in collecting bribes.
+According to the Human Rights defenders, such scenarios only serve to widen the rift between the police and members of the public and also reinforce the notion that police are ill-equipped to handle a public health emergency and are only interested in collecting bribes.

 Our attempts to reach Nakuru Central Police OCPD over the matter did not fruit.

-However on Monday morning through a Phone interview over the matter, Joseph Omondi from MIDRIFT Human Rights Network-an organization that has been working closely with police to enhance the relationship between officers and the public admitted that they had received the same complain.
+However on Monday morning through a phone interview over the matter, Joseph Omondi from MIDRIFT Human Rights Network, an organization that has been working closely with police to enhance the relationship between officers and the public admitted that they had received the same complaint.